Chapter 11 : Maybes

 Ryan nodded furiously, eager to accommodate.
 "Of course."

 I started to stumble away, still frowning.
 How was this possible?
 How had I not seen this coming?

 "Um, okay then.
 Okay!"
 I said with as much cheer and normalcy as I could muster, turning around on my heel.
 "See you gayter."
 I stumbled into a random desk, the ensuing crash echoing through the room as my cheeks blossomed pink.
 "Shit.
 I mean, see you later.
 Not not... um.
 I'm just going to leave now.
 Have a good gay.
 I mean day, day!
 Crap.
 I, um " I bumped into a chair, tripping slightly and regained my footing in the nick of time.
 Ryan looked after me, bemused.
 Okay, now this was just getting painful.

 "Bye."
 My idiot brain finally managed.
 "Okay.
 Yeah.
 Bye."

-"Does he not realize what a tragedy this is for the female kind?"
+"Does he not realize what a tragedy this is for female-kind?"

-Dominique Weasley flopped backwards onto my bed, the silky comforter poofing up around her.
-Her hair billowed out around her head like the explosion of a firework, reaching out in all possible directions, vibrant against her pale skin.
+Dominique Weasley flopped backwards onto my bed at my last ferocious declaration, the silky comforter poofing around her small frame.
+Her hair billowed out around her head in rivulets of strawberry blonde that reached in all possible directions, vibrant against her pale skin.

-Dom huffed a sigh, shaking her head.
+Dom huffed a dramatic sigh, shaking her head incredulously.
 "Somewhere out there, my gob is being smacked.
 My flabber is being gasted.
 My flum is being moxed.
-My—"
+My per is being plexed "